Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: Test with control samples: GRB 210121A and GRB 210610B

-\subsubsection{A control sample of Case I: GRB 210121A from a pure hot fireball}
+\subsection{A control sample of a pure hot fireball: GRB 210121A}

-As discussed in \cite{2021ApJ...922..237W} and \cite{2022arXiv220409430S}, the prompt emission of GRB 210121A is mainly from a pure hot fireball.
-The spectra in both epochs ([$T_0-0.01$, $T_0+2.19$] s and [$T_0+2.8$, $T_0+14.8$] s, $T_0$ is the trigger time of the corresponding GRB, the same below) are well described with a NDP model of a pure hot fireball. \textbf{If the method discussed in this analysis does work, $(1+\sigma_0)\simeq1$ should be accepted for both epochs. }
+As discussed in \cite{2021ApJ...922..237W} and \cite{2022ApJ...931..112S}, the spectrum of prompt emission of GRB 210121A is well consistent with that of NDP model, which implies that it is mainly from a pure hot fireball.
+There is no report about the existence of its afterglow.
+The spectra in both epochs ([$T_0-0.01$, $T_0+2.19$] s and [$T_0+2.8$, $T_0+14.8$] s, $T_0$ is the trigger time of the corresponding GRB, the same below) are well described with a NDP model of a pure hot fireball. $(1+\sigma_0)\simeq1$ is expected for both epochs.

-\textbf{Here we take [$T_0-0.01$, $T_0+2.19$] s with the highest flux for example to compare the difference between modeling with mBB and BB+BAND models.
+Here we take [$T_0-0.01$, $T_0+2.19$] s with the highest flux for example to compare the difference between modeling with mBB and BB+BAND models.
 The fit results and spectra are shown in Figure~\ref{fig:magnetization_controlsamples} (a)-(d), and parameters are listed as below, \begin{itemize} \item BB+BAND: for BB, $kT=300.3\pm25.1$ keV and $F_{\rm BB}=(11.07\pm0.14)\times10^{-6}$ erg cm$^{-2}$ s$^{-1}$; for BAND: $\alpha=-0.32\pm0.04$, $\beta=-9.92\pm0.92$, $E_{\rm p}=224.5\pm10.6$ keV and $F_{\rm BAND}=6.06\pm0.19$ erg cm$^{-2}$ s$^{-1}$.
-BIC=217.2 with a freedom degree of 190; \item mBB: for mBB, $m=0.54\pm0.05$, $kT_{\rm min}=3.04^{+2.5}_{-1.5}$ keV, $kT_{\rm max}=397.0^{+28.7}_{-23.5}$ keV, $F_{\rm mBB}=(16.46^{+0.91}_{-0.71})\times10^{-6}$ erg cm$^{-2}$, s$^{-1}$; BIC=197.3 with a freedom degree of 192. \end{itemize}}
+BIC=217.2 with a freedom degree of 190; \item mBB: for mBB, $m=0.54\pm0.05$, $kT_{\rm min}=3.04^{+2.5}_{-1.5}$ keV, $kT_{\rm max}=397.0^{+28.7}_{-23.5}$ keV, $F_{\rm mBB}=(16.46^{+0.91}_{-0.71})\times10^{-6}$ erg cm$^{-2}$, s$^{-1}$; BIC=197.3 with a freedom degree of 192. \end{itemize}

-\textbf{It seems that the case is similar to that in GRB 210610A, mBB is still preferred in GRB 210121A.
-Figure~\ref{fig:magnetization_controlsamples} (e) and (f) show the estimated $(1+\sigma_0)$ for GRB 210121A with mBB model.
+It seems that the case is similar to that in GRB 210610A, mBB is still preferred in GRB 210121A.
 For GRB 210121A, spectra are well described with a mBB model for both epochs, and the fit results are listed in Table~\ref{tab:fitresTR_210121A}.
-More details about the modeling parameters could be found in the published works~\cite[e.g.][]{2021ApJ...922..237W,2022arXiv220409430S}, thus we do not show them again in this analysis. }